Has Nigeria Become the World’s Junk Yard of Abandoned and Failed Mega Projects worth Billions?

 The idea of knowing what a failed project is, the factors and the causes is very important in project management.
 Success in project management can neither be achieved nor measured without the knowledge of project failure, its factors, and causes in the Nigerian construction industries.
 This work has shown that project failure is as a result of exceeded time of delivery, cost overrun, and poor quality.
 However, the analysis was only done based on exceeded time of project delivery because of the nature of the data collected.

 This work suggested a few approaches to help reduce the number of failed projects in the Nigerian construction industry if properly implemented.
-Firstly, Having good collaboration between the project stakeholders involved in a construction project at the early stage of project is most important in order to accomplish the project objectives, and deliver the project on time, within budget, and quality specified on the original contract document (Othman, 2006).
+Firstly, Having good collaboration between the project stakeholders involved in a construction project at the early stage of project conception is most important in order to accomplish the project objectives, and deliver the project on time, within budget, and quality specified on the original contract document (Othman, 2006).

 Secondly, Adopting the ISO 9000 technique which is used for quality management will also help in achieving a successful project delivery.
 This technique states “ say what you will do, and do what you said” or “say as you will do it, and do it as you said”.
-This technique is not an indication of high quality but it promotes and consistency which leads to specialization, and improved productivity and quality.
+This technique is not an indication of high quality but it promotes control and consistency which leads to specialization, and improved productivity and quality.
 Also, adopting the principles of lean construction will help to reduce waste within the construction and stream-line activities in order to improve the on-time delivery of projects.

 Thirdly, Learning from the precedent failed projects, how those projects failed, and the reason for their failures.
 This will help the project manager to plan and mitigate the risks of project failures in the future.
 And, finally, more seminars and workshops will help to educate and enlighten clients (the federal government representatives), users, contractors, engineers, and architects on what is project failure, the factors that contributes to abundant failed projects, and their causes.